UtkKnight10/NumPy/README.md

                00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000101(Object Value)**

 **Benefits of Contiguous Memory**
--> SIMD Vector Processing
+* SIMD Vector Processing
--> Effective Cache Utilization
+* Effective Cache Utilization

 **Lists**
-* Lists are slower because its takes lot more space than numpy ->Each element has to be type checked while iterating through it ->Lists doesnt ustilize Contiguous memory
+* Lists are slower because its takes lot more space than numpy
+* Each element has to be type checked while iterating through it
+* Lists doesnt ustilize Contiguous memory
-->The list is actually containing pointer to the actual information scattered around the computer memory -> Operations that can be performed:- Insertion, deletion, appending, concatination, etc.
+* The list is actually containing pointer to the actual information scattered around the computer memory
+* Operations that can be performed:- Insertion, deletion, appending, concatination, etc.

 **NumPy**
-->NumPy is faster than lists because numpy uses fixed types ->NumPy doesn't requires type checking
+* NumPy is faster than lists because numpy uses fixed types
+* NumPy doesn't requires type checking
-->Numpy utilizes Contiguous Memory
+* Numpy utilizes Contiguous Memory
-->All the elements of the array are stored next to each other in the computer memory ->Operations that can be performed:- Insertion, deletion, appending, concatination, etc. and lots more
+* All the elements of the array are stored next to each other in the computer memory
+* Operations that can be performed:- Insertion, deletion, appending, concatination, etc. and lots more

 **Application of NumPy?**
-Mathematics (MATLAB Replacement)
+* Mathematics (MATLAB Replacement)
-Plotting (Matplolib)
+* Plotting (Matplolib)
-Backend (Pandas, Connect4, Digital Photography) Machine Learning
+* Backend (Pandas, Connect4, Digital Photography)
+* Machine Learning